ReactiveDrop/reactivedrop_translations/README.md

 * store_page is [Steam's store page](https://store.steampowered.com/app/563560/)

 ### How to download the repository ###
-If you are not familiar with using GIT you can [download](https://github.com/ReactiveDrop/reactivedrop_translations/archive/refs/heads/master.zip) the repository as a ZIP archive and submit it using [Issues](https://github.com/ReactiveDrop/reactivedrop_translations/issues) tab.
+If you are not familiar with using GIT you can [download](https://github.com/ReactiveDrop/reactivedrop_translations/archive/refs/heads/master.zip) the repository as a ZIP archive and submit it using [Issues](https://github.com/ReactiveDrop/reactivedrop_translations/issues) tab, or edit the files in GitHub's web editor.

 ### CONTRIBUTING ###
 Thanks for your interest in the Alien Swarm: Reactive Drop project.
 When you make a